Flights and Requirements

-Do not book your flights until you have been approved for a program, unless you plan to travel to Israel anyway.
+Do not book your flights until you have been approved for a VFI program, unless you plan to be in Israel anyway.

 After you are accepted to the program, you are responsible for booking your flight to Israel and filling out the Travel Form that is part of your Application package.
 If you want to compare airline prices, we recommend that you consult with a local travel agent or check online for a complete list of the airlines that fly into Ben-Gurion Airport.

-If you are leaving Israel the day the program ends, make sure your flight is scheduled to depart at 10 PM or later to allow time to reach the airport, go through screening, get VAT refunds, etc..
+If you are leaving Israel the day the program ends, make sure your flight is scheduled to depart Israel at 10 PM or later, to allow time to reach the airport, go through screening, get VAT refunds, etc.

 If possible, you should renew your passport approximately nine (9) months before it expires.
 To enter Israel, you must have a passport valid for at least six months after your departure date.
 Therefore, for a typical 3-week program you should have 7+ months remaining on your passport.
-Some airlines will not allow you to board if this requirement is not met.
+Some airlines will not allow you to board if you do not meet this requirement.
 For most U.S. citizens, a tourist visa is not required unless you plan to stay in Israel longer than 90 days.